-This page will be updated more often as we approach the end of 2020, as the EDBB program will be informed of new positions becoming available for the January 20-22, 2021 Hiring Days event at EPFL (or virtual event spread over January-February 2021 depending on the sanitary restrictions).
+This page will be updated more often as we approach May 2021, as the EDBB program will be informed of new positions becoming available for the online EDBB Hiring Days event held from May 25 trough to June 17, 2021.
 Meanwhile, do not hesitate to contact any EDBB laboratories which interest you to find out whether they have upcoming openings for PhD students.

 We offer the following PhD position on the ecology and evolution of bacterial pathogens.
 Pathogen frequently emerge due to their adaptation to natural environments or non-human hosts.
 Within this context, bacteria often engage in interbacterial competition and cooperation.
 Our laboratory studies these interbacterial interactions at the mechanistic level using microbial cell biology, genetic engineering, and basic biochemistry.
 Our model organisms are Vibrio cholerae (the causative agent of the ongoing 7th pandemic of cholera) and Acinetobacter baumannii (a common hospital-acquired pathogen that is frequently multi-drug resistant).
 We are looking for self-motivated enthusiastic PhD candidates with good organizational skills and scientific passion.

 We are seeking highly motivated candidates with interest in nanopore single-molecule sensing to join Dr. Chan Cao’s group at the School of Life Science, EPFL (Switzerland).